KPEval: Towards Fine-Grained Semantic-Based Keyphrase Evaluation: KPEval : Reference-Free Evaluation

 \subsection{Diversity}

-\fcolorbox{pink}{pink}{\parbox{0.47\textwidth}{ \textit{\textbf{Desiderata}: reward more semantically distinct concepts and penalize self-repetitions.}} } Generating unique concepts with minimal repetition is a desirable property of keyphrase systems.
-We modify one lexical and one semantic diversity metric used in \citet{bahuleyan-el-asri-2020-diverse}.
-For the lexical metric, we use $dup\_token\_ratio$, the percentage of duplicate tokens after stemming.
-For the semantic metric, we calculate $emb\_sim$, the average of pairwise similarity, using the same phrase embedding model for saliency and coverage.
+\fcolorbox{teal!30}{green!10}{\parbox{0.465\textwidth}{ \textit{\textbf{Desiderata}: reward more semantically distinct concepts and penalize repetitions.}} } Generating keyphrases with minimal repetition is a desirable property of keyphrase applications.
+To assess the diversity of $\mathcal{P}$, \textsc{KPEval} includes one lexical and one semantic metric based on \citet{bahuleyan-el-asri-2020-diverse}.
+The lexical metric $dup\_token\_ratio$ is the percentage of duplicate tokens after stemming.
+The semantic metric $dup\_emb\_sim$ is the average of pairwise cosine similarity, using the phrase embedding in \cref{saliency-metric-design}:

-Different from \citet{bahuleyan-el-asri-2020-diverse}, diversity evaluation is reference-free in our approach.
-While penalizing self-repetitions, our metrics do not penalize generating excessive new concepts\footnote{As a result, metrics such as the orthogonal regularization term used by CatSeqD \citep{yuan-etal-2020-one} are not suitable for our purposes, as the term naturally increases with $|\mathcal{P}|$.}.
+We note that by design, we do not penalize over-generating uninformative keyphrases, as it intuitively implies a high diversity\footnote{As a result, metrics such as the orthogonal regularization term used by CatSeqD \citep{yuan-etal-2020-one} are not suitable for our purposes, as the term naturally increases with $|\mathcal{P}|$.}.
+Judging the quality of the keyphrases is instead delegated to the metrics for reference agreement and faithfulness.